liborty/rstats/README.md

 * Vector additions, subtractions and products (scalar, kronecker, outer),
 * Other relationships and measures of difference,
 * Pearson's, Spearman's and Kendall's correlations,
-* `Median correlation`, which we define analogously to Pearson's, as cosine of an angle between two zero median vectors (instead of zero mean vectors).
+* `Median correlation`, which we define analogously to Pearson's, as cosine of an angle between two zero median vectors (instead of his zero mean vectors).
 * Joint pdf, joint entropy, statistical independence (based on mutual information).

 This trait is unchecked (for speed), so some caution with data is advisable.